memory & performance tuning

 🔗id-specific OpenCL configuration

-A second device-specifc configuration key is also provided, which takes into account both the device name and the device id (just in case you have two identical devices).
+A second device-specific configuration key is also provided, which takes into account both the device name and the device id (just in case you have two identical devices).
 In this case, the usual key name

 cldevice_version_canonicalname is followed by